aszala/Local-HTML-file-browser/README.md

 [![enter image description here][3]][3]

 Navigate to the folder in which all your HTML files are stored.
 And then click "Ok".
-Since you are loading over 1000 HTML files this may take a little while to load.
-Please allow for a couple of minutes while all the files are being loaded.
+Please allow for a some time while all the files are being loaded.
+It depends on the amount of files you are loading.

 Once it is done all your files should appear on the panel to the left side.